Mury is a name whose ancestors lived among the Picts

 years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations

 .
-Mury has been spelled Murray, Murrey, Moray, Morey, Morrey, Morry, Murry and many more.
+Mury has been spelled Murray, Murrey, Moray, Morey, Morrey, Morry, Murry, MacMhuirich (Gaelic) and many more.

 Early Notables of the Mury family (pre 1700)